Faculty and Staff Allies

 Kim Acquaviva (Professor)

-I am an ally because I stand in support of marginalized/minoritized students, staff, and faculty.
+I am an ally because I support marginalized/minoritized students, staff, and faculty.
 I am an accomplice because I use my privilege and power to dismantle racist, homophobic, transphobic, sexist, and classist systems and structures.
-I am a co-conspirator because, in my efforts to dismantle systems and structures of oppression, I acknowledge, respect, and support the work being done by marginalized/minoritized groups and I’m willing to risk losing power and privilege as a result of my efforts.
+I am a co-conspirator because, in my efforts to dismantle systems and structures of oppression, I acknowledge, respect, and support the work being done by marginalized/minoritized groups.
+I’m willing to risk losing power and privilege as a result of my efforts.

 Theresa Carroll (Sr. Assistant Dean - OASS)

 I am an ally because I care about our community and each and every nursing student.
 I want to ensure that all voices are present and heard.

 I am an ally because I want to be an effective listener and learn.

 I am an ally because I believe that my behavior should reflect my values and priorities, and co-creating a community where each person feels cherished, respected, and included is important and attainable.
 Just imagine what such a community could achieve!